Sexual Function In Men After Spinal Cord Injury

 - You feel that you need sexual counseling or education.

-- You have questions or concerns about your sexual function that have not been answered.
+- You have questions or concerns about your condition or care.

-- You think you may have a sexually-transmitted disease.
+- You have a sudden throbbing headache.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.